uasoundpro/sendmidigui/README.md

 ### 1. MIDI Commands (`MidiList-DEFAULT.csv`)

-Each row in the CSV defines a patch button.
+The core functionality relies on the CSV file.
+Each row defines a patch button.

 | Column | Description | Example Value |
 | :--- | :--- | :--- |